Can You Meditate Lying Down?

 The Downside of Meditating Lying Down

 Before we jump into the pros and cons of meditating while lying down, it’s worth noting that we are all individuals with different experiences, and you should not take our word for what works or does not!
 In our experience, lying down can lead to sleepiness rather quickly.
 This is probably the largest downside, and one you may or may not find in your own meditation practice.
 Part of the purpose of meditation is to develop clarity and insight, and this may be hard to do when the mind grows tired.
+For this reason, lying down may not be the best position to meditate in for some.

 When we lie down and close our eyes, we are most often sleeping.
 The mind and body know this, so when we do this to meditate, we may fall into sleep mode.
 If we are practicing mindfulness meditation, this can be a problem.
 However, if we’re meditating to fall asleep this can actually be a benefit.
 In general, the posture of lying down can lead to the hindrance of sloth and torpor arising, and this is something to watch out for in our practice.